 - Return the keys.
 On the day your tenancy ends you must return all keys to us, at Ebley Mill, Stroud, by noon at the latest.
 If you do not return the keys on time, we will charge you an extra week’s rent for each week, or part week, until they are returned.
 Please make sure that you get a receipt for the returned keys.
 Do not send the keys in by post.

 Please leave the property clean and tidy, make sure that gas and electricity meters have been read and supplies have been turned off.
 Please also make sure that the property is left secure.

-If you want to end your joint tenancy, you should contact your Neighbourhood Management Officer first.
+If you want to end your joint tenancy, you should contact your Housing Officer first.
 If you or your partner ends the tenancy, this will terminate the tenancy for both of you.

 The right for someone to inherit your tenancy when you die is known as succession and can only be used once.

 Contact your Housing Officer to discuss your circumstances and find out where you stand.

 If a tenant (sole or joint) has died, you need to contact the Housing Officer as soon as possible.
 We do understand that the death of a friend or relative is a difficult time, but rent will be due for the property until their tenancy ends.
 (The tenancy does not end on the date of death).